-Suncoast Humane Society: Orvis Operation Grant
+Suncoast Humane Society: Orvis Dog Enrichment Grant Report

 The funds awarded by this grant will greatly benefit Suncoast Humane Society and ultimately the people and animals of the communities we serve.
 Your support helps us to continue our affordable spay/neuter program and preventive health care services.
 We continue to offer our pet pantry that provides food for pets belonging to families also suffering from the economy.
 As the area’s only open admission animal care center, we continue to accept and care for the communities’ lost, abandoned and abused animals.
 The support of the Foundation is truly appreciated.